-There is a strong case for the need to have better sleep quality.
+There is a strong case for the need to improve sleep quality.
 Yet, there are still many people who are unable to achieve this.
 According to an article by Healthline, many factors contribute to lack of sleep – some of which are:

 - Consuming too much caffeine

 - Noise disturbances

-- Sleep disorders e.g. insomnia & sleep apnea
+- Sleep disorders e.g. insomnia & sleep apnoea

 - An uncomfortable bedroom

 You can improve sleep quality in many ways.
-Using quality bedding, keeping a cooler sleeping temperature, practising better bed hygiene, & reducing caffeine intake are some of them.
+Using quality bedding, maintaining a cooler sleeping temperature, practising better bed hygiene, & reducing caffeine intake are some of them.
 But what about relaxing your body and mind to prepare it for sleep?

-This is an often over-looked aspect, which is very important nonetheless.
+This is an often over-looked and important aspect.
 Meditation and breathing techniques can help you sleep better.
 It can also make a difference in your ability to function well both mentally & physically.
 Breathing helps to lower your heart rate.
 To enter a state of deep sleep, your heart rate needs to be at 60 beats per minute.
 Most people’s heart rate is closer to 75-80.

 It is difficult to sleep well in an uncomfortable environment... whether you are facing physical or emotional challenges.
-There is a well-documented breathing technique known as the “4-7-8” method.
-It can help improve your sleep quality.
+There is a well-documented breathing technique known as the “4-7-8” method which can help improve your sleep quality.

 The 4-7-8 breathing technique requires you to do the following:

 - Breathe in for a count of 4 seconds.

 - Hold the breath for a count of 7 seconds.

 - Exhale forcefully, through the mouth by pursing your lips together.
 Make a “whoosh” sound – for a count of 8 seconds.

 - Repeat the above cycle 4 times – up to 2 times a day.

-Deep breathing can help achieve many benefits.
-Some of these are: reduced fatigue, reduced hypertension, better stress management & reduced anxiety.
+Deep breathing can induce many benefits.
+Some of these are: